-G. IF the refueling cavity is flooded, THEN grab samples for tritium shall be taken weekly from the ventilation vent.

-H. During an outage a sample is only required prior to the initial purge.
+- G. IF the refueling cavity is flooded, THEN grab samples for tritium shall be taken weekly from the ventilation vent. - H. During an outage a sample is only required prior to the initial purge.

-MP-22-REC-BAP01 ACT REVIEW Rev. 031 29 of 137 I. IF, compared to the radioactivity at the time of the air sample, Radiation Monitor CMS22 gas channel increases by a factor of two, THEN a new containment air sample shall be taken.

-IF containment noble gas radioactivity exceeds $1E-6 \mu Ci/cc$ as indicated by the last grab sample, THEN sampling frequency shall be increased to weekly until such time that the radioactivity is less than $1E-6 \mu Ci/cc$ .
+IF compared to the medic esticity of the time of the singular Dediction Manites (MCCO) and I. IF compared to the radioactivity at the time of the air sample, Radiation Monitor CMS22 gas channel increases by a factor of two, THEN a new containment air sample shall be taken.
+IF , containment noble gas radioactivity exceeds $1E-6~\mu\text{Ci/cc}$ as indicated by the last grab sample, THEN sampling frequency shall be increased to weekly until such time that the radioactivity is less than $1E-6~\mu\text{Ci/cc}$ .
+A A A A DEC 20 DEC 21 DEC STOP THINK ACT REVIEW Rev. 032 30 of 135

-- 2. Gaseous Radioactive Waste Treatment - a.
+Gaseous Radioactive Waste Treatment

 Dose Criteria for Equipment Functionality Applicable to All Millstone Units

-The following dose criteria shall be applied separately to each Millstone unit.
+The following dose criteria shall be applied separately to each Millstone

-- IF any of the radioactive waste processing equipment listed in Section 2.b. are not functional or are being bypassed, THEN doses due to gaseous effluents from the untreated waste stream to unrestricted areas shall be projected at least once per 31 days in accordance with the methodology and parameters in Section II.D.4.
-For each waste stream, only those doses specified in Section II.D.4. need to be determined for compliance with this section. - IF any of these dose projections exceed 0.02 mrad for gamma radiation, 0.04 mrad for beta radiation or 0.03 mrem to any organ due to gaseous effluents, THEN best efforts shall be made to return the processing equipment to service. - 3) IF actual doses exceed 0.2 mrad for gamma radiation, 0.4 mrad for beta radiation or 0.3 mrem to any organ AND the dose from a waste stream with equipment not functional exceed 10% any of these limits, THEN prepare and submit to the Commission a report as specified in Section I.D.2.c. - b.
-Required Equipment for Each Millstone Unit
+- 1) IF any of the radioactive waste processing equipment listed in Section 2.b. are not functional or are being bypassed, THEN doses due to gaseous effluents from the untreated waste stream to unrestricted areas shall be projected at least once per 31 days in accordance with the methodology and parameters in Section II.D.4.
+For each waste stream, only those doses specified in Section II.D.4. need to be determined for compliance with this section. - IF any of these dose projections exceed 0.02 mrad for gamma radiation, 0.04 mrad for beta radiation or 0.03 mrem to any organ due to gaseous effluents, THEN best efforts shall be made to return the processing equipment to service. - IF actual doses exceed 0.2 mrad for gamma radiation, 0.4 mrad for beta radiation or 0.3 mrem to any organ AND the dose from a waste stream with equipment not functional exceed 10% any of these limits, THEN prepare and submit to the Commission a report as specified in Section I.D.2.c. - Required Equipment for Each Millstone Unit